Free reed aerophone: History

 Various free reed instruments appear to have been invented since antiquity.
 The most likely precursor to free reed aerophones is the Jew's harp, an instrument known to many cultures throughout the world, and by many names (e.g., k'uang in ancient China).
 In this instrument, the main sound producer is the vibrating reed tongue itself, rather than the air flow.

 Among the ancient instruments, the khene of Laos, the shēng of China and the later shō version of Japan have survived to modern times.

 The sheng was traditionally made with bamboo pipes, and was first mentioned in the Shi Jing (11th to 7th centuries BC) of the Zhou Dynasty (c.
 1050–256 BC).
 A free reed organ was invented in the Arab world in the 13th century, while the German Heinrich Traxdorf (fl.
 15th century) of Nuremberg built one around 1460 AD.
 In Copenhagen, one of these instruments with brass pipes and free reeds in-caved into the sides of the pipes inspired the organ builder Kirsnick to fit similar reeds into portable organs.
 In 1780 Kirsnick moved to Saint Petersburg improved these new organ pipes to an adjustable pitch with a hook.
 Christian Gottlieb Kratzenstein also built his speaking machine in Copenhagen and he was in contact with Kirsnick.
 Christian Gottlieb Kratzenstein got an award for the machine in Petersburg but he never moved to Petersburg.
 His machine or a copy of this machine came to Paris very shortly after 1780.
 Georg Joseph Vogler put all his effort to get this new type of organ pipes in use in church organs so he started with changing organs in Rotterdam (1790), London (1790), Frankfurt (1791), Stockholm (1791), Paris (1796), Berlin (1800), Prague (1802), Vienna (1804), Salzburg Munich (1805), – up to 30 documented rebuilds of organs with new free reed type organ pipes.
 He also held lessons at universities and did all to promote this new type of reeds, not only in German-speaking regions of Europe.
 The actual work was done by different organ builders, and very many people were involved, so it is nearly impossible that any organ builder in Europe did not know about free reeds after 1800.
-In the two years from 1802 to 1804 in Vienna, he spent time with Johann Nepomuk Mälzel and Mälzel changed the type of reeds used in his Panharmonicon to free reed pipes.
+In the two years from 1802 to 1804 in Vienna, he spent time with Johann Nepomuk Mälzel and Mälzel changed the type of reeds used in his Panharmonicon to free reed pipe.
 Vogler, Maelzel and Friedrich Kaufmann were then at the same time in Paris in 1807.
 From there, Mälzel went to Regensburg and Vienna, where he constructed a new Panharmonicon and the mechanischer Trompeter; after that he went on tour again to Paris, London and other places; maybe he went for the first time to Boston and New York as well, but up to now we don't know of any notice in a newspaper about it.
 Friedrich Kaufmann, a clock maker, went back home to Dresden and copied Mälzel's machines.
 The mechanischer Trompeter still can be seen in a museum in Munich.